basho-labs/little_riak_book/en/03-developers.md

 <h5>Symbolic Values</h5>

-A *quorum* is a one more than half of all the total replicated nodes (floor(N/2) + 1).
+A *quorum* is a one more than half of all the total replicated nodes (`floor(N/2) + 1`).
 This is an important figure, since if more than half of all nodes are written to, and more than half of all nodes are read from, then you will get the most recent value (under normal circumstances).

 Here's an example with the above `n_val` of 5 ({A,B,C,D,E}).
-Your `w` is a quorum (which is `3`, or floor(5/2)+1), so a PUT may respond successfully after writing to {A,B,C} ({D,E} will eventually be replicated to).
+Your `w` is a quorum (which is `3`, or `floor(5/2)+1`), so a PUT may respond successfully after writing to {A,B,C} ({D,E} will eventually be replicated to).
 Immediately after, a read quorum may GET values from {C,D,E}.
 Even if D and E have older values, you have pulled a value from node C, meaning you will receive the most recent value.

 What's important is that your reads and writes *overlap*.
-As long as r+w > n, you'll be able to get the newest values.
+As long as `r+w > n`, you'll be able to get the newest values.
 In other words, you'll have consistency.

 A `quorum` is an excellent default, since you're reading and writing from a balance of nodes.
 But if you have specific requirements, like a log that is often written to, but rarely read, you might find it make more sense to write to a single node, but read from all of them.
 This affords you an overlap